-1960s, England – A local Cumbrian man takes one of the most extraordinary UFO photo’s – ever.
+It’s now 50 years since a local Cumbrian man takes one of the most extraordinary and debated UFO photo’s, of the 20th century.

 It was May 23, 1964 and a local Cumbrian (UK) firefighter called - Jim Templeton, took his wife Annie & daughters Elizabeth & Francis to Burgh Marsh, an area of outstanding natural beauty on the Solway Coast – approximately eight miles west of Carlisle, Cumbria (UK).